tdegeus/shelephant/docs/dataset.rst

 .. note::

-    You are allowed to use any name that you like to indicate storage locations, except ``here`` that is reserved for the dataset directory itself.
+    You are allowed to use any name that you like to indicate storage locations, except ``here`` that is reserved for the dataset directory itself, and ``all`` and ``any`` that are keywords to select indicate a generic selection of datasets.

 Adding existing data
 --------------------